niell-ion/crossing-docs/docs/crossing_setup.md

 Multiple arm sections are provided for installations requiring specific arm lengths.
 Two metal sections are included, two middle sections, and one end section.
 Refer to the following table to determine the correct arm setup procedure for your specific installation length.

-**8'-16':** use the smaller metal section + option smaller middle section + end section
+**8'-16':** use the smaller metal section + option smaller middle section + end section.

-**16'-22':** use the larger metal section + option larger middle section + end section
+**16'-22':** use the larger metal section + option larger middle section + end section.

-* Refer to WCH manual for counterweight setup
+* Refer to WCH manual for counterweight setup.

-* Do not remove counterweight blocker
+* Do not remove the counterweight backstop.

 ### Bell setup

+* Refer to WCH manual for bell setup.

 ### Counterweight setup